Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Discussion

-This latter point raises the question of whether gap-opening, akin to the local gas disc dispersing on very quick timescales, can induce some form of mass-loss? {\jr{Whilst we leave this for future work, one can consider larger-mass planets that have already opened gaps prior to boil-off.
-The act of opening a gap may induce mass-loss as the local gas density rapidly drops.
-On the other hand, when the disc does disperse, as considered in this work, the planet will not experience any boil-off due to the gap already opened in its local vicinity.}} Indeed, \citet{Rogers2023_waterworld} found tentative evidence for the lack of boil-off in evolved planets with measured mass and radii around M-dwarfs.
+This latter point raises the question of whether gap-opening, akin to the local gas disc dispersing on very quick timescales, can induce some form of mass-loss?
+Whilst we leave this for future work, one can consider larger-mass planets that have already opened gaps prior to boil-off.
+The act of opening a gap may induce mass-loss as the local gas density rapidly drops. {\jr{On the other hand, when the disc does disperse, as considered in this work, the planet will not experience any further boil-off since the planet has already been exposed to a vacuum in its local vicinity during the gap-opening process.}} Indeed, \citet{Rogers2023_waterworld} found tentative evidence for the lack of boil-off in evolved planets with measured mass and radii around M-dwarfs.
 An inferred increase in atmospheric mass fraction dispersion for planets $\gtrsim 10M_\oplus$ suggested that they did not follow the physics of boil-off, leading to far greater initial atmospheric masses $\sim 10\%$ after disc dispersal.
 This could be caused by slow disc dispersal rates, or gap-opening as discussed above.